-Center Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Center Point is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Center Point is a town of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Center Point who work in office and administrative support (22.64%), healthcare (10.38%) and sales jobs (9.43%).

 Of important note, Center Point is also a town of artists.
 Center Point has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Center Point’s character.

 Setting & Lifestyle

 Center Point is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Center Point’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Center Point is worth considering.

 One downside of living in Center Point, however, is that residents on average have to contend with a long commute, spending on average 30.68 minutes every day commuting to work.

 Being a small town, Center Point does not have a public transit system used by locals to get to and from work.